 Place the pasta in a bowl and top with a whole salmon fillet or break apart to incorporate pieces throughout.
 The whole thing tastes like a creamy cajun salmon pasta alfredo.

 Tips for Perfect Seared Salmon

 - Plan on 4-6oz of salmon per person.

 - Don't touch the salmon while it's cooking and try to move it around.
 This will give you the best sear.

 - If the salmon comes without skin, don't worry.
 This recipe will work for skin-on or skin off.

 - Pat the salmon dry on both sides with a paper towel.
 Season with salt and pepper right before cooking (like less than a minute).
 Using salt earlier in the process will draw out moisture and you want it to be dry before you sear it.

 - Farmed salmon has a lighter, buttery flavor and wild has a more potent, fishy flavor.
 Both would work for this recipe.
 Go with your preference.

 - For gluten free Cajun salmon pasta, use a certified gluten free pasta.

 - For dairy free, substitute oat milk creamer or coconut cream for heavy cream and use your favorite dairy free cream cheese (this will not work during a migraine diet phase, but could for a reintroduction phase).

-- If the sauce doesn't thicken the way you'd like I strongly recommend giving the sauce time to simmer, especially after the pasta has been added.
+- If the sauce doesn't thicken as expected, I strongly recommend giving it more time to simmer, especially after the pasta has been added.
 The starches from the pasta should help the sauce thicken and coat the pasta thoroughly.
 Usually I find that people cut the timing too short when reducing broth for sauces.

 - Seafood substitutions - If you're not a huge fan of salmon, try halibut, shrimp, cod, or scallops.